caseyg/awesome/TOPICS.md

 ## design-tokens

-*   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - Collection of DESIGN.md files that capture design systems from popular websites.
-Drop one into your project and let coding agents build matching UI.
+*   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - A collection of DESIGN.md files inspired by popular brand design systems.
+Drop one into your project and let coding agents generate a matching UI.

 *   [Shopify/polaris-react](https://github.com/Shopify/polaris-react) - Shopify's Polaris Design System - React implementation (Deprecated)

 ## figma

-*   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - Collection of DESIGN.md files that capture design systems from popular websites.
-Drop one into your project and let coding agents build matching UI.
+*   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - A collection of DESIGN.md files inspired by popular brand design systems.
+Drop one into your project and let coding agents generate a matching UI.

 ## google-stitch

-*   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - Collection of DESIGN.md files that capture design systems from popular websites.
-Drop one into your project and let coding agents build matching UI.
+*   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - A collection of DESIGN.md files inspired by popular brand design systems.
+Drop one into your project and let coding agents generate a matching UI.

 ## landing-page

+*   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - A collection of DESIGN.md files inspired by popular brand design systems.
+Drop one into your project and let coding agents generate a matching UI.

+## vibe-coding

+*   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - A collection of DESIGN.md files inspired by popular brand design systems.
+Drop one into your project and let coding agents generate a matching UI.

+*   [mikaelj/fuska](https://github.com/mikaelj/fuska) - AI project management for solo agentic development.
+Persistent memory, expert plan validation, automated code review, and structured workflows —   powered by a knowledge graph.
+Works with OpenCode and Claude Code.

+*   [automazeio/ccpm](https://github.com/automazeio/ccpm) - Project management skill system for Agents that uses GitHub Issues and Git worktrees for parallel agent execution.

+## vibe-design

-*   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - Collection of DESIGN.md files that capture design systems from popular websites.
-Drop one into your project and let coding agents build matching UI.
+*   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - A collection of DESIGN.md files inspired by popular brand design systems.
+Drop one into your project and let coding agents generate a matching UI.

 ## documents